Pension contributions increase on 6 April 2019

 Each time you pay your staff you should carry out the following tasks.

-You must monitor the ages and the amount you pay your staff (including new starters) to see if you need to put any of them into a pension scheme.
+You must monitor the ages of your staff and the amount you pay them (including new starters) to see if you need to put any of them into a pension scheme.
 You must put them into a pension scheme and write to them within six weeks from the day they meet the age and earnings criteria.

 *If you are unsure what the state pension age is you can use the State Pension Calculator to find out.

-You will have to pay into the pension scheme unless they are:
+You will have to pay into the pension scheme if they are:

 To find out how much you will need to pay you should ask your pension scheme provider.